GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ## Running locally

 ### Download the repository that contains the project files

-For more information, see: [Partial Transcription Blueprint](https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint "Goes to Partial Transcription Blueprint page") in the GitHub repository.
+TONI: Do a global check to add a blank line before and after every heading

 ```bash
 git clone https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint.git
 ```

+For more information, see: [Partial Transcription Blueprint](https://github.com/GenesysCloudBlueprints/partial-transcription-blueprint "Goes to Partial Transcription Blueprint page") in the GitHub repository.

 ### Create an Implicit Grant OAuth